Alexey Kim Portfolio

 New York, NY 2025

-I was commissioned to shoot portraits of the all-queer and trans cast of Prince Faggot for social-media use.
-Two portraits below, featuring the leading trans women, were published in Vogue in the article “The Women of ‘Prince Faggot’ Find Their Light.”
+I was commissioned to shoot portraits of the all-queer and trans cast of Prince Faggot play for social-media use.
+Two portraits featuring the leading trans women were published in Vogue in the article “The Women of ‘Prince Faggot’ Find Their Light.”

 The Latex Ball at Terminal 5